undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 188 students overall (including freshmen) at Delaware Valley University in 2023.
-Institutional help in the form of non-need-based scholarships or grants was given to 69 full-time freshmen.
-The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $3,203,413 while the state aid is $6,245.
-The total amount of institutional scholarships and awards that were not based on financial need was $8,413,844.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $198,135 USD.
+Institutional non-need-based scholarships or grants were given to 191 students overall (including freshmen) at Delaware Valley University in 2025.
+Institutional grants or scholarships that are not based on financial need were given to 61 full-time freshman.
+The total amount of non-need-based institutional scholarships/grants was $9,303,644.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $164,083 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Faculty